Exploring Stoneware

 Do you like ginger beer?
 Have you tasted it?

 Nowadays, the market town of Kirkbymoorside has a ‘k’ in it, but it was spelt both ways in the past, as shown on the featured ginger beer bottle.
-Why do you think that is?
+At the time, lots of place names had a variety of spellings.
+Why do you think that was?

 What lessons can we learn from products like this as we try to protect the environment?
 Do you think we should be making more efforts to wash and reuse objects nowadays?
 Why don’t we?